percona/pmm-doc/source/dashboards/dashboard.postgres-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.postgres-overview.postgresql.settings:
+.. _dashboard-postgres-overview.postgresql.settings:

-`PostgreSQL Settings <dashboard.postgres-overview.html#postgresql-settings>`_
+`PostgreSQL Settings <dashboard-postgres-overview.html#postgresql-settings>`_
 ----------------------------------------------------------------------------------------------------------

 The list of all settings of the |postgresql| server.

 |view-all-metrics| |this-dashboard|

-.. _dashboard.postgres-overview.system.summary:
+.. _dashboard-postgres-overview.system.summary:

-`System Summary <dashboard.postgres-overview.html#system-summary>`_
+`System Summary <dashboard-postgres-overview.html#system-summary>`_
 -------------------------------------------------------------------------------------------------

 This section contains the following system parameters of the |postgresql|